Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 P2104 — Throttle Actuator Control System, Forced Idle.
 The ECM has detected a serious throttle-control fault and put the engine into a limp/forced-idle mode, so the throttle won’t respond.
 Causes include a failed throttle body (actuator), wiring faults or an ECM issue.

 P2135 — Throttle/Pedal Position Sensor/Switch “A”/“B” Voltage Correlation.
 The two throttle (or pedal) position sensors disagree with each other.
-It usually triggers reduced-power/limp mode.
+Drive-by-wire systems use redundant sensor pairs for safety, so a mismatch usually triggers reduced-power/limp mode.
 Common culprits: a failing throttle position sensor inside the throttle body, a faulty accelerator pedal sensor, or wiring/connector faults between them.

 P2138 — Throttle/Pedal Position Sensor/Switch “D”/“E” Voltage Correlation.
 As P2135 but on the “D”/“E” sensor pair — typically the accelerator pedal sensors.
 Suspect the pedal position sensor assembly or its wiring.